- Narcissistic personality disorder (NPD) is a complex and long-term mental health issue.

 There are nine key symptoms associated with NPD.
-To be diagnosed with NPD, a person must be assessed by a medical professional to be experiencing least five of the following:
+To be diagnosed with NPD, a person must be assessed by a medical professional to be experiencing least five of the following (1):

-- Preoccupation with fantasies of unlimited success, power, brilliance, beauty, or ideal love.
+- Excessive fantasies of unlimited success, power, brilliance, beauty, or ideal love.

-- A sense of entitlement – that they should get and have whatever they want.
+- A sense of entitlement (that they should get whatever they want).

-- A tendency to be interpersonally exploitative – in that they use others to achieve their own ends.
+- A tendency to use others to achieve their own ends.

-- A lack of empathy, demonstrated through an unwillingness to recognise or identify with the feelings and needs of others.
+- A lack of empathy towards others (having difficulty recognising or identifying with the feelings and needs of others).

 - Envy of others, or the belief that others are envious of them.

-- Arrogant, haughty or supercilious behaviour and attitudes.
+- Displaying arrogant or overconfident behaviour and attitudes.

 - low self-esteem